-This course surveys the books of the Hebrew Bible with particular attention paid to the history of the Israelite nation within the context of the Ancient Near East.
-Typically offered in the Fall.
+This course surveys the books of the Hebrew Bible with particular attention paid to learning, remembering, and retelling the overarching narrative of the Israelite nation within the context of the Ancient Near East.

 B121 New Testament Literature 3

 This survey of the New Testament literature places these writings within the cultural context of the first century: Greek, Roman, and Jewish.
 Attention will be given to the best ways to interpret these documents historically and theologically and how the literature of the New Testament can assist spiritual formation within the life of the church today.
 Typically offered in the Winter.